Differentials

 - chest x-ray:

-visualization of foreign body (if object is radiopaque)
+visualisation of foreign body (if object is radio-opaque)

 Other investigations